 What is Calico Hearts Succulent?

-Native to South Africa and hardy in USDA growing zones 10-11, this succulent is tender to frost and must be grown indoors in cooler regions.
+Native to South Africa and hardy in USDA growing zones 10 and 11, this succulent is tender to frost and must be grown indoors in cooler regions.

 Calico Hearts Care